0WN463/wellspring/multivariable_calculus/vector_field.md

 ### Stoke's theorem

-Given $S$ that is oriented, piecewise-smooth sufrace bounded by a simple, closed, piecewise-smooth boundary curve $C$ with **positive orientation**.
+Given $S$ that is oriented, piecewise-smooth surface bounded by a simple, closed, piecewise-smooth boundary curve $C$ with **positive orientation**.
 Suppose that $\v F$'s partial derivatives exists in the open region that contains $S$, then

 $$